Blog-Reference and Blog-Reference on Apr 8 adapted to context

 The definition of the subject matter translates into the following hardcore propositions, a.k.a. axioms: “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub, 1985)

-Related 'Where economics went wrong' and 'Economics is NOT a misunderstanding but cargo cultic crap' and 'Modern macro moronism' and 'There is no scientific elite in economics' and 'Note on Lars Syll on Axiomatization' and 'Economists ― medics or barber-surgeons?' and cross-references Axiomatization and cross-references Paradigm shift
+Related 'Where economics went wrong' and 'Economics is NOT a misunderstanding but cargo cultic crap' and 'Modern macro moronism' and 'There is no scientific elite in economics' and 'Note on Lars Syll on Axiomatization' and 'Economists ― medics or barber-surgeons?' and 'Microfoundations are dead for 150+ years: high time to move on' and cross-references Axiomatization and cross-references Paradigm Shift

 You say: “You appear to be unaware of the great John Stuart Mill’s wisdom about the nature of axioms.”